 It is the Executive Board's assessment that the projections seem to provide a reasonable balance between the objective of increasing inflation and at the same time avoiding excessive growth in output and employment.
-The projections imply a sight deposit rate in the interval 11⁄4 - 21⁄4 per cent in mid-March 2005.
-This is conditional on economic developments that are approximately as projected in the strategy period.
-The interest rate should be assessed regularly on the basis of new information emerging during the strategy period that is of significant importance for the outlook for inflation and output.
-Particular weight must be given to factors that may delay an increase in inflation.
+The projections imply a sight deposit rate in the interval 11⁄2 - 21⁄2 per cent in mid-March 2005.
 Uncertainty as to the effects of previous monetary policy easing and the unusually low interest rate level imply, on the one hand, that we should exercise caution with regard to further interest rate reductions.
 On the other hand, the prospect of continued low inflation for a period ahead implies that wide deviations from projected economic developments would be required before interest rates should be increased.
 The prospect of continued low inflation in Norway also implies that we should lag behind other countries in setting interest rates at a more normal level.